Hofstad Network: Claimed attacks

+Theo van Gogh murder

 Theo van Gogh's murder was the first terrorist attack claimed by the Hofstad group.
 In September 2004, authorities received a tip from an email that warned of two Hofstad group members preparing a terror attack.
 The anonymous source also admitted to being recruited by these men to carry out the planned terrorist attacks with particular targets.
 On 2 November of that year, Mohammed Bouyeri killed Van Gogh when he was on his way to work in Amsterdam.
 The killer cycled alongside the filmmaker before shooting him several times and attempting to decapitate him.
 Before fleeing the scene, he left a note pinned to Van Gogh's chest that had a death threat for Hirsi Ali.
 After the attack, Bouyeri went to a park nearby, where he had a shootout with police before being taken into custody.
 Witnesses said that Bouyeri had been stalking his route for some time before the attack had happened.

 After the attack, the police spent the following 10 days arresting the group members.
 One group member who acted as the religious teacher for the group fled the country the day of Van Gogh's murder and entered Syria illegally.
 Shortly after the murder of Van Gogh, the organization gained the attention of national media when an attempt to arrest suspected members Jason Walters and Ismail Akhnikh led to a 14-hour siege at a house in The Hague.
 During these events, the name Hofstad Network became public and the media has continued to use this moniker when referring to the organization.
 In the months after the siege, a number of other suspected members of the organization were arrested.
 On 5 December 2005, the Hofstad court case against 14 suspected members began.

+2005 Foiled plot

 Samir Azzouz, Jermaine Walters —suspected but not incarcerated— and another five members were arrested on suspicion of preparing an attack against (yet unnamed) national politicians and the building of the General Intelligence and Security Agency AIVD on 14 October 2005.

+Piranha case

 In a case known as Piranha case, six individuals were brought to court, one of them was Noureddine El Fahtni.
 On 1 December 2006, the District Court of Rotterdam sentenced Azzouz to 8 years in prison for preparing a terrorist attack.
 Noureddine El Fahtni and Mohammed Chentouf to 4 years each, Soumaya Sahla to 3 years and Brahim Harhour to 3 months.
 One suspect was acquitted.
 The Court ruled that the six individuals had not formed a terrorist organization.
 In appeal, the Court in The Hague convicted all defendants to more severe sentences.
 On 2 October 2008, Samir Azzouz was sentenced to 9 years in prison, Nouriddin El Fahtni was sentenced to 8 years, Mohammed Chentouf was sentenced to 6;6 years in prison, Soumaya Sahla was sentenced to 4 years in prison.